zk637/PythonTools/README.md

     # 26, Automatic backup of documents (creation - need to create symbolic links in advance)
     # 27, folder contents vs. csv
     # 28. Get the audio file for a given folder or file
+    # 29, folder video naming normalization
+    # 30. Split the video into multiple segments according to the limit size
+    # 31. Add subtitles to the video file
+    # 32. Check the video for subtitle streams